mandober/js-object-relationships/README.md

 ## Creation of new objects

-New proper object (object Object) can be created in several ways:
+A proper object (object Object) can be created in several ways:

-* When a function is created (a), its prototype object (b) is also created.
+* When a (any) function is created (a), its prototype object (b) is also created.
 Every function has a prototype/constructor relationship with its object.
-Function is prototype linked to `Function.prototype` object; that prototype object is linked to `Object.prototype`.
-This is somewhat special object with a different purpose than objects that are user created:
+Function itself will be prototype linked to `Function.prototype` object; its prototype object will be prototype linked to `Object.prototype`.

-* When an object is created with constructor call to a user created function `var obj = new Fun()`(c) it gets prototype linked to function's prototype object (b).
+* An object is created with constructor call to a user created function `var obj = new Fun()`(c).
+When created this way, that object gets prototype linked to function's prototype object (b).

-* Calling object constructor function `obj = new Object()` or just calling the constructor without the `new` keyword `obj = Object()`.
+* Calling the object constructor function `obj = new Object()` or just calling the constructor without the `new` keyword `obj = Object()`.

 * Using the function `Object.create()`.